astamato/SpeedyFlow/README.md

 ### Video Player
 - **ExoPlayer Integration**: Uses ExoPlayer to stream sample videos from public sources
-- **Random Video Selection**: Automatically selects from a curated list of sample videos
+- **Playlist Support**: All sample videos are queued so built-in next/previous controls work
 - **Auto-loop**: Videos automatically repeat for continuous playback
 - **16:9 Aspect Ratio**: Maintains proper video aspect ratio

 ### Live Chat Feed
-- **High-Frequency Message Simulation**: Generates ~30-50 messages per second
+- **High-Frequency Message Simulation**: Generates a busy stream of messages
-- **Smart Buffering**: Uses a buffering mechanism to handle high message volume
+- **Auto-Scroll**: Auto-scrolls only when the user is at/near the bottom; stops auto-scrolling when the user scrolls up
+- **Scroll-To-Bottom FAB**: When scrolled up, a floating button appears to jump back to the latest message
+- **Input Bar**: Single-line input with a Send button; sent messages are appended immediately to the stream
+- **Message Highlighting**: Messages from `You` are visually highlighted (orange username and subtle bubble)
-- **Batch Processing**: Emits updates to UI in batches at ~15 FPS for smooth performance
+- **Batch Processing**: Emits updates to UI in batches for smooth performance
-- **Message Overflow Handling**: Discards oldest messages when buffer exceeds capacity (200 messages)
-- **Auto-scrolling**: Automatically scrolls to show latest messages
-- **Pause/Resume**: Ability to pause chat generation while maintaining buffer
+- **Retention Policy**: Keeps up to 5,000 most recent messages and automatically removes messages older than 10 minutes -- that code is commented tho

 ### Performance Optimizations
 - **MVVM Architecture**: Clean separation of concerns with ViewModel and Repository